 In total, the domain has about 50 hectares of land with a potential to make 400,000 bottles of wine, but due to the rigorous quality criteria they set, they rarely exceed a quarter of a million bottles.
 Where in the past yields per hectare were achieved of around 60 Hl/Ha, this has now fallen to 45 to 50 Hl/Ha.
 For the extraordinary 'Cru's' or 'parcellaire' as Jean-Laurent calls them, the yields are much lower, between 30 and 40 Hl/Ha.

-Vacheron has an excellent "mix" of vineyards, partly located on the eastern hills with silex ground.
-The wines from these vineyards have beautiful, delicate acid, great minerality and length.
-The other vineyards are on the western side, where the other famous Sancerre villages are Bué, Verdigny and Chavignol.
-Here the substrate is less hard and has much more lime.
-This gives wines with a wonderfully fresh, almost "crisp" style.
+Vacheron has an excellent combination of vineyards, partly located on the Eastern hills with Silex subsoil.
+The wines from these vineyards have beautiful, gossamer acidity, great minerality and length.
+These vineyards are all east of the imaginary line that runs north-south across Sancerre, overlooking the Loire.
+The other 50% of the vineyards are on the western side of this line, where other famous Sancerre villages are located, Bué, Verdigny and Chavignol.
+Here the subsoil is less hard and contains much more lime.
+This gives wines with a wonderfully fresh, almost 'crisp' style.
+Elegant and pure.

 All grapes are picked by hand and transported in small plastic containers to the winemaking area, in the steep and narrow streets of the heart of Sancerre.
 Unlike almost all other winemakers in the area, Vacheron still actively uses oak barrels to age the wines.
 Almost never a new barrel is bought, people prefer to buy used ones, but then from top domains such as Domaine de la Romanée –Conti.